ApprenticeAI/frapy/docs/topics/signals.rst

 .. signal:: request_scheduled
 .. function:: request_scheduled(request, spider)

-    Sent when the engine schedules a :class:`~scrapy.Request`, to be downloaded later.
+    Sent when the engine schedules a :class:`~frapy.Request`, to be downloaded later.

     This signal does not support returning deferreds from its handlers.

     :param request: the request that reached the scheduler
-    :type request: :class:`~scrapy.Request` object
+    :type request: :class:`~frapy.Request` object

     :param spider: the spider that yielded the request
-    :type spider: :class:`~scrapy.Spider` object
+    :type spider: :class:`~frapy.Spider` object

 request_dropped
 ~~~~~~~~~~~~~~~